nlpathak/ECE-143-Team4/README.md

 ---

 ## Functions
 To use the functions as described below, you need to obtain trained models as detailed in Sentiment Analysis.
-There needs to be 4 pickled files with proper names:
+There needs to be 4 pickled files under the \Functions folder with proper names:

 * count_vect_model.pickle
 * count_vectorizer.pickle